Austinuc/alx-low_level_programming/0x15-file_io/README.md

 File name | Description
  --- | ---
-0-read_textfile.c | Reads a text file and prints it to the POSIX standard output
+0-read_textfile.c | Reads a text file and prints it to the POSIX standard output 1-create_file.c | Creates a file if not already existing and writes to the file